 The Brief Breakdown

 Briefs are the foundation of your campaign.
 The right brief sets expectations between the brand and creator and gives context on what your brand is trying to accomplish.
 For influencers and creators, it’s the first step in determining if they should apply to partner with you.
-Once accepted into a campaign, the brief acts as the contract between brand and creator.
+Once accepted into a campaign, the brief acts as the contract between the brand and the creator.

-We’ll lay out the basics of the brief and how to write a brief that sets you and creators up for success.
+We’ll lay out the basics of the brief and how to write a brief that sets you and the creators up for success.

 The brief lays out: